acidlabsStudios/EmployeeHandbook/where-we-work.md

 ## From a coworking space somewhere else

 If working for home or from a coffee shop doesn't suit you and you're not in Canberra, then trying a coworking space might just do the trick.
 We offer $100/month towards a desk in such a place.

+## Working hours

+YOur working hours are up to you.
+Want to work a regular 9-5?
+Keen.
+Got kids and need to be there for them before and after school?
+Work around that need.
+Night owl?
+Work after dark.
+Whatever

+The only caveats to this is if you are on a project with a team in-studio and they need you, you need to be available for a crossover of 2-4 hours as agreed with your team and if you're on-site with a client, you need to negotiate your hours with them, but will probably need to work normal office hours.